Back to Home Page or Contents Page or People or Index

 His early school years were not very pleasant for Carl.
 Many other

-were from more wealthy French and German families.
-They displayed good,
+students were from more wealthy French and German families.
+They displayed

-if not snobbish, manners and had plenty of pocket money.
-With astonishment
+good, if not snobbish, manners and had plenty of pocket money.
+With

-and horrible secret envy he listened to their tales of vacations in the
+astonishment and horrible secret envy he listened to their tales of

-Alps, the glowing snow peaks near Zurich.
-For the first time he realized
+vacations in the Alps, the glowing snow peaks near Zurich.
+For the first

 School became a bore to young Carl.
 He would rather been drawing battles or playing with fire.
 Divinity classes were naturally dull to him and he feared the mathematics class.
 His teacher seemed to think algebra was a natural affair, which should be taken for granted, whereas Carl did not even know what numbers really were.
 He hated gymnastics too.
 To escape gymnastics he developed what Jung later called neurotic fainting spells.